aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/wan-preview.md

   - If no policy is assigned for the `default` VRF policy, AVD auto generates one with one `default_virtual_topology` entry configured to use all available local path-groups.
   - For the policy defined for VRF `default` (or the auto-generared one), an extra match statement is injected in the policy to match the traffic towards the Pathfinders or AutoVPN RRs, the name of the application-profile is hardcoded as `CONTROL-PLANE-APPLICATION-PROFILE`.
 A special policy is created by appending `-WITH-CP` at the end of the targetted policy name.

+#### LAN Designs

+!!! note

+    An important design point to keep in mind is that the current CV Pathfinder and AutoVPN solutions require the Dps1 interface to be in VRF default.
+    This implies that all the WAN interfaces also live in VRF default.
+    And the LAN interfaces also have subnets in the default VRF.
+    All of this means VRF default routing must be handled with care.

+!!! warning

+    AVD does not yet configure any route-map to filter potential routes received from the WAN for a WAN interface purpose (e.g. internet) to be advertised towards the LAN.
+The plan is to add an inbound route-map set the no-advertise community on the received routes.

+    Similarly there is no current prevention to prevent advertising the LAN routes towards the WAN, The plan is to apply an outbound route-map preventing any routes to be advertised.

+##### EBGP LAN

+- the Site of Origin (SoO) extended community is configured as <router_id>:<site_id>
+    note: site id is unique per zone (only a default zone supported today).
+- the routes redistributed into BGP via the route-map `RM-CONN-2-BGP` are tagged with the SoO.
+- the Underlay peer group (towards the LAN) is configured with two route-maps reused from existing designed but configured differently
+  - one outbound route-map `RM-BGP-UNDERLAY-PEERS-OUT`:
+    - advertised the local routes tagged with the SoO extended community.
+    - advertised the routes received from iBGP (WAN) towards the LAN
+  - one outbound route-map `RM-BGP-UNDERLAY-PEERS-IN`:
+    - deny routes received from LAN that already contain the WAN AS in the path.
+    - accept routes coming from the LAN and set the SoO extended community on them.
+- For VRF default, there is a requirement to explicitly redistribute the routes for EVPN.
+The `RM-EVPN-EXPORT-VRF-DEFAULT` is configured to export the routes tagged with the SoO.

+###### HA

+To Be Implemented.

 ## Known limitations

 - Zones are not configurable for CV Pathfinder.
 All sites are being configured in a default zone `DEFAULT-ZONE` with ID `1`.